albanie/mcnSENets/README.md

 | [SE-BN-Inception](reports/SE-BN-Inception.md) | 224 x 224 | 46 MB | 43 MB | 2 GFLOPs|

-Each is number corresponds to a single element batch.
-This table was computed with [convnet-burden](https://github.com/albanie/convnet-burden) (which contains a list of the assumptions used to perform the estimate).
-Clicking on the model name should give more details.
+Each estimate corresponds to computing a single element batch.
+This table was generated with [convnet-burden](https://github.com/albanie/convnet-burden) - the repo has a list of the assumptions used produce estimations.
+Clicking on the model name should give a more detailed breakdown.

 ### Installation